-Any concerns regarding the safeguarding practices at the school will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
-If a staff member feels unable to raise an issue with the SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).
-Or with the LA Whistleblowing procedures.
+Any concerns regarding the safeguarding practices at the school will be raised with the Headteacher, (or Chair of Governors if the concern relates to the Headteacher) and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
+If a staff member feels unable to raise an issue with the relevant staff, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).